strontic/strontic.github.io/xcyclopedia/library/netsh.exe-758B8449357017A158163ECC0E5E52B2.md

-branchcache    - Changes to the `netsh branchcache' context. bridge         - Changes to the `netsh bridge' context. delete         - Deletes a configuration entry from a list of entries. dhcpclient     - Changes to the `netsh dhcpclient' context. dnsclient      - Changes to the `netsh dnsclient' context. dump           - Displays a configuration script.
+branchcache    - Changes to the `netsh branchcache' context. bridge         - Changes to the `netsh bridge' context. delete         - Deletes a configuration entry from a list of entries. dhcp           - Changes to the `netsh dhcp' context. dhcpclient     - Changes to the `netsh dhcpclient' context. dnsclient      - Changes to the `netsh dnsclient' context. dump           - Displays a configuration script.